cubicflow/lifeflower/_products/unconditional-love-bath-bomb.md

 long_description: This limited edition bath bomb is available just in time for Valentines Day.
 Handcrafted with organic, nourishing coconut oil, aphrodisiacal therapeutic-grade essential oils, organic rose buds and a cleansed and charged Rose Quartz - the stone of unconditional love.
 Whether sharing with a loved one or enjoying by yourself this bomb is the perfect self-care pick me up.

-ingredients: Organic Hemp Oil, Mugwort-infused Safflower Oil, Carnauba Wax, Fennel Oil, Elderberry Extract, Raspberry Leaf Extract, Arnica Oil, Geranium + Lavender + Clary Sage Essential Oils, Cleansed & Charged Rose Quartz.
+ingredients: Organic Coconut Oil, Sodium Bicarbonate, Naturally-derived Citric Acid, Corn Starch, Epsom Salt, Organic Herbs, Plant-based Color, Witch Hazel, Cleansed & Charged Crystal.

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Most orders are processed within 3 days of being placed.